ckaestne/seai/index.md

 [Christian Kaestner](https://www.cs.cmu.edu/~ckaestne/) and [Eunsuk Kang](https://eskang.github.io/)

+Unless you have questions to specific instructors, we prefer that you email us at se-ai@lists.andrew.cmu.edu, where you will reach the entire teaching staff of the course.

 Open to undergraduate and master students meeting the prerequisites.

 Both instructors have an open door policy: If either of the instructors' office doors are open and no-one else is meeting with us, we are happy to answer any course-related questions.
 If you prefer an appointment, email the instructors.